jhsu802701/tutorial-rails-omniauth/02-login.md

 ```
 * Enter the command "test1".
 The tests fail because the expected confirmations of successful logins do not occur.
 You will need to take several additional actions in order to address this.
 * Go to the tmux window where you are running the local server and restart the server by pressing Ctrl-c and then entering the command "sh server.sh".
 * In your browser, go to the home page of your app and then try to sign in with any of the OmniAuth services.
 In your browser, you will get the message "Not found.
 Authentication passthru."
 You'll see that your local server shows a 404 (not found) error.
+At this point, you will no longer see any useful information in your browser for the rest of this chapter.
 * Just before the end of the public section, add the following lines:
 ```
   def self.from_omniauth(auth)